fjahr/lightning-mw/01-messaging.md

    * [`2`:`lflen`]
    * [`lflen`:`localfeatures`]

 The 2-byte `gflen` and `lflen` fields indicate the number of bytes in the immediately following field.

 #### Requirements

 The sending node:
   - MUST send `init` as the first Lightning message for any connection.
-  - MUST set feature bits as defined in [BOLT #9](09-features.md).
+  - MUST set feature bits as defined in [BMW #9](09-features.md).
   - MUST set any undefined feature bits to 0.
   - SHOULD use the minimum lengths required to represent the feature fields.

 The receiving node:
   - MUST wait to receive `init` before sending any other messages.
-  - MUST respond to known feature bits as specified in [BOLT #9](09-features.md).
+  - MUST respond to known feature bits as specified in [BMW #9](09-features.md).
   - upon receiving unknown _odd_ feature bits that are non-zero:
     - MUST ignore the bit.
   - upon receiving unknown _even_ feature bits that are non-zero: